resources / blog /

 3 min read

-Before we get into the why’s, how's, and when's of warranties, let’s quickly look at the business factors they directly influence:
+But before we get into the why’s, how's, and when's of warranties, let’s quickly look at the business factors they directly influence:

 • Attach Rate → Percentage of customers who add a warranty at checkout.